 The treatment team determines that this course of radiation is complete.

-X.5 PDR Security Considerations
+X.5 XRTS Security Considerations

-There are many risks cannot be mitigated by an IHE Profile directly.
-It is recommended that application developers perform a Risk Assessment in the design of the applications, and that Organizations responsible for the operational environment using PDR perform Risk Assessments in the design and deployment of the operational environment.
+There are many risks that cannot be mitigated by an IHE Profile directly.
+It is recommended that application developers perform a Risk Assessment in the design of the applications, and that Organizations responsible for the operational environment using XRTS perform Risk Assessments in the design and deployment of the operational environment.

 X.5.1 Consistent Time (CT)

-In order to address identified security risks, all actors in PDR SHOULD be grouped with Consistent Time (CT) Profile - Time Client.
+In order to address identified security risks, all actors in XRTS SHOULD be grouped with Consistent Time (CT) Profile – Time Client.
 This grouping will assure that all systems have a consistent time clock to assure a consistent timestamp for audit logging and form accuracy.

 X.5.2 Audit Trail and Node Authentication (ATNA)

-Some PDR transactions include clinical content related to the information subject.
+Some XRTS transactions include clinical content related to the information subject.
 In those cases, it is anticipated that transfers of Personal Health Information (PHI) will be protected.
-The IHE ITI Audit Trail and Node Authentication (ATNA) Profile SHOULD be implemented by the Intent Producer, Treatment Planning System, Treatment Delivery System and Treatment Observer Actors to protect node-to-node communication and to produce an audit trail of the PHI related actions when they exchange messages.
+The IHE ITI Audit Trail and Node Authentication (ATNA) Profile SHOULD be implemented by the Intent Producer, Prescription Producer, Results Producer and Treatment Observer Actors to protect node-to-node communication and to produce an audit trail of the PHI related actions when they exchange messages.
 Other private security mechanisms MAY be used to secure content within enterprise managed systems.

-X.6 PDR Cross-Profile Considerations
+X.6 XRTS Cross-Profile Considerations

-X.6.1 Basic RT Objects Interoperability II (BTRO-II)
+X.6.1 Prescription in Radiation Oncology (RXRO)

-The BTRO-II Profile may be used to facilitate the DICOM transactions between the PDR Treatment Planning System (TPS) and Treatment Delivery System (TDS).
+The RXRO Profile may be used to facilitate the DICOM transactions between the XRTS Prescription Producer (PP) and Results Producer (RP).

-X.6.2 Treatment Delivery Workflow (TDW)

-The TDW Profile may be used to help structure workflow considerations occurring within the PDR Treatment Planning System (TPS) and Treatment Delivery System (TDS) actors.

 Appendices

-Not applicable
+N/A

 Volume 2 – Transactions